KlimaDAO/klimadao-solidity/README.md

 ```
 npx hardhat run --network <network_name> ./scripts/deploy_KLIMA_treasury.js
 ```
+Note that sKLIMA is not set at the treasury contract and needs to be a separate transaction to add it as it stands.

-Update `.env` with the sKLIMA address from the previous step and with the BCT address and deploy the Klima staking contracts.
+Update `.env` with the sKLIMA address from the first step and the treasury address from the previous step.
+Also, configure the desired parameters for the first epoch number, block, and epoch length in the deploy script below.
 ```
 npx hardhat run --network <network_name> ./scripts/deploy_KLIMA_staking.js
 ```